 Above: Mum and Dad pictured at a social event in Gunnedah in the late 1960s.

 Above: My brothers and I with Dad and Dad's step-father, Bill Smith, in the early 1970's.
 It's my younger brother Tim's birthday, and we were at a football carnival in, if I recall correctly, the small country town of Manilla.
 My older brother, Chris, was clearly playing that day.

 Above: With Dad in 1990.

-Above: Mum and Dad in Melbourne – March 2015.
-For more images of our family's time together in Melbourne, click here.
+Above: Mum and Dad at Heidelberg Castle, Germany - August 23, 2005.
+For more images and commentary of our 2005 European tour, click here.

 • Happy Birthday, Dad (2014)

 • Happy Birthday, Dad (2011)

 • Happy Birthday, Dad (2009)